forpr1093/GamificationMd/Features.md

 - [[https://byjus.com/|BYJUS]]

 ---
-#### Points System
-- A store system where the drivers can use the points they earn to exchange items or vouchers
-- The points can be acquired by daily clock-in, completing task, leveling up or other.

----
 #### Health Check
 - A feature that can monitor the driver's health based on the active working hours, number of tasks completed in a specific period etc.
 - If the driver is having a unhealthy working behaviour (accepting too much tasks, driving too fast frequently to complete tasks etc), the system will stop the account from gaining exp/rewards.